somatonic/ModulesManager/README.md

 #### Changes Log

+2.1.6

+- fix for "\n" line breaks in summary causing an error in jQueryDataTables parsing the json.

 2.1.5

 - added external links if available below description to project (github), direct download and forum support thread.